 There are many causes of polyuria/polydipsia in cats.
 Middle-aged to senior cats have a higher incidence of diabetes, kidney disease, and hyperthyroidism.

-- Liver disease – A number of diseases which damage the liver, preventing it from functioning properly.
+- Liver disease: Several diseases that damage the liver, preventing it from functioning properly.

 - Cushing’s disease (hyperadrenocorticism).